A specific job or your Jenkins environment hangs or responds slowly.

 [ ] GC log file for review

-Please, follow the KB below in case you don’t know how to generate
+Follow the knowledge base article below in case you don’t know how to generate a support bundle.

 - [What is a support-bundle and how to create one]